designly1/contentful-next-blog/README.md

 ***

 Now restart the dev server with `npm run dev` and navigate to `http://localhost:3000/blog`.
-You should see your test post diplayed as a card.
+You should see your test post displayed as a card.
 Click on the card and `next/router` should navigate you to the dynamic `[slug].js` page.
 Notice the progress bar and single-page app loading, which is the doing of `next/router`.

 #### Step 5: Publish Your App on Vercel